aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    - Which columns are your features and which is your label (what you would like to predict)?<br/>
    - Is the dataset balanced? (hint: what's the distribution of fraudulant and non-fraudulant transactions)<br/>
    - What's the data type of the available features?<br/>
+   - Does any of the columns have missing values?<br/>
+   - Does any of the columns contain outliers?<br/>
    </p>
   </details>
   <details>